pt9999/fixlang_minilib/doc/lib/io_ex.md

 `rmdir(path)` deletes a directory, which must be empty.

 #### make_dirs: String -> Option U32 -> IOFail ();

+`make_dirs(dir_path, mode)` creates specified directory as well as its parent directories recursively.
+If the directory already exists, it does nothing.
+If `mode` is `none()`, octal 0777 is used as a mode.
+This mode is modified by the process's umask in the usual way.

 ### type UName